 - the Prince of Asturias Awards.

-To obtain your free copy of our 95-page Workbook 9.2 DELE Exam Orientation and Acing Tips, (in download .pdf format from DropBox) please use the convenient form on our Contact Us page, to request it.
+To obtain your free copy of our 95-page Workbook 9.2 DELE / SIELE Exam Orientation and Acing Tips, (in download .pdf format from DropBox) please use the convenient contact info form by clicking on the relevant image above.

-Obviously, should you enrol with DELEhelp for some personalized, one-on-one guidance via Skype, you will receive our full range of workbooks specific to your examen DELE level, as free study material (we charge only for the actual Skyping time, at US$10 per hour – please see our site: https://edele.org ).
+Obviously, should you enroll with DELEhelp for personalized, expert one-on-one guidance and practice via Skype, you will receive our full range of workbooks specific to your examen DELE level, as free study material (we charge only for the actual Skyping time, at US$12 per hour – please see our site: https://edele.org ).

 - DELE A1 exam : a Video about 1, 2, 3 and A, B, C.

-- Battle-Tested Tips for the DELE Reading Comprehension Exams
+- Battle-Tested Tips for DELE / SIELE & RPT Reading Comprehension Tests